cyriac/domnibus/README.md

 # Domnibus

-Wrapper to collect all infomration possible around a domain
+Wrapper to collect all information possible around a domain

 ## Installation